 - Democrats still believe in borders, walls and “illegal” immigrants.

-- Barack Obama is a nice guy, but he’s no hero either–he deported more people than any other president before him, continued an imperialist war in the Middle East, continued to look the other way on apartheid in Israel & Palestine, and took no action to help protect the people of Syria even when chemical weapons were used against them.
+- Barack Obama is a nice guy, but he’s no hero either–he deported more people than any other president before him, continued an imperialist war in the Middle East, and continued to support the state of Israel, a settler-colonialist apartheid state.

 - Democrats can still be (and are) bought by Wall Street, big oil, big agriculture, big pharma, and so on–meaning they’re not really voting in favor of their constituents either.